jiyagdoss-tech/AI_Phishing_Shield/README.md

 # AI Phishing Shield

-AI Phishing Shield is a local Flask web application for analyzing email content for phishing indicators.
+AI Phishing Shield is a local Flask web application for analyzing **email, SMS text messages, and website URLs** for phishing indicators.
 It combines deterministic security checks with optional local AI reasoning, presents an explainable risk assessment, and stores analysis results in SQLite for later review.

 The project is designed for cybersecurity education, controlled demonstrations, and local experimentation.
 It is not a replacement for an enterprise email security gateway or a professional incident-response process.